angelodm-imagimob/deepcraft-studio-accelerators/README.md

-# DEEPCRAFT™ Starter Models
+# DEEPCRAFT™ Studio Accelerators
-This repository contains DEEPCRAFT™ Starter Models - deep learning based projects for various use-cases designed as starting points for building custom applications.
+This repository contains DEEPCRAFT™ Studio Accelerators - deep learning based projects for various use-cases designed as starting points for building custom applications.
 These projects have data and a project file that is ready to be used with DEEPCRAFT™ Studio.

 This repository is automatically pulled and content is generated in DEEPCRAFT™ Studio.
 For the best experience, access these models through DEEPCRAFT™ Studio.